-I am an ecologist studying carnivore-salmon-human systems in coastal British Columbia.
+I am an ecologist focused on carnivore-salmon-human systems in coastal British Columbia.
 I am passionate about the intersection of human governance systems and ecological systems, pursuing research that is applied and community driven.
-Working with Dr. Chris Darimont and team at the Applied Conservation Science Lab, I research spatial and temporal patterns of predator-prey systems and their implications for shared resources with human communities, in a complex and naturally fragmented ecosystem on the central coast of BC.
+I research spatial and temporal patterns of predator-prey systems and their implications for shared resources with human communities, in a complex and naturally fragmented ecosystem on the central coast of BC.
+I completed my doctorate with Dr. Chris Darimont and team at the Applied Conservation Science Lab as a Hakai-Raincoast scholar at the University of Victoria.

 I proud to be a co-founder and member of the Sea to Cedar Initiative.